ryanmosz/crypto-trading-sim/REMAINING_WORK_SUMMARY.md

 - Tab navigation centering
 - Update Prices button placement
 - Leaderboard column spacing
+- **Auth initialization error (July 20)**
+- **Browser caching issues (July 20)**

+## 🧪 Testing Tool Available:

+Visit `/test-now-mode.html` to:
+- Check auth status
+- Test saving active games
+- View your active games
+- Debug any save issues

 ## 📝 Summary:

 The game is **feature-complete** and **production-ready**.
-The only critical remaining task is setting the CoinGecko API key for automated price updates.
+The auth bug has been fixed.
 The M3 polish items would improve user experience but are not blocking launch.

 **Ship it! 🚢**